 The list of foods to avoid seems relatively short: grains, legumes, dairy, and added sugar.
 It gets a little more complex once you drive these things down and look at what these foods include.
 For example, corn is a grain.
 Peanuts aren’t actually nuts, they’re legumes.
 Also off the list are grain and seed derived cooking oils like canola, corn, vegetable, and grapeseed oils.

 I eat a lot of meat, veggies, and fruits.
 I cook with coconut oil, butter, clarified butter (ghee), and animal fats like lard and tallow.
 I also cook with olive oil if it’s used at a lower temperature (sautéing vegetables or in salads, for example).
 As far as meat goes, I try and get grass-fed red meats, pastured pork, and free-range poultry from local farms when I can afford them.
 I also try to eat as much wild-caught seafood as possible.
 I use natural sweeteners like honey, maple syrup, and grated fruit instead of sugar.
 I consider white rice to be an acceptable food source since it is very easily digestible by most people, although I often cook rice in broth to increase its nutritional profile.
 Fermented or full-fat dairy products like heavy cream, yogurt, sour cream, kefir, and hard cheeses are all okay in my book as well.

 So is this some sort of gluten-free thing?

 Sure.
 This diet is gluten-free (gluten is found in wheat, barley and rye), but better.
-Many gluten-free products that you find in stores are full of processed foods, sugar, or other grains; these products might help against negative reactions to gluten, but they can’t be considered totally healthy, either.
+Many gluten-free products that you find in stores are full of processed foods, sugar, or other grains; these products might help against negative reactions to gluten, but they shouldn’t be considered healthy.

 Aren’t you going to have high cholesterol and heart disease from eating so much meat and fat?